 You know that list you’ve been making of restaurants you’ve been dying to check out but haven’t had time to actually go to?
 Now’s the time to get it out and make a rez.

 Just because some kids can be picky doesn’t mean you can’t try to excite them with something new and original.

-The thought of taking your child to throw axes may be scary, but in a supervised environment, it’s the best, most exhilarating activity out there.
-Plus, at Big Thrill Factory, kids 11 and older can participate!
+The thought of taking a youngster to throw axes may be scary, but in a supervised environment, it’s the best, most exhilarating activity out there.
+Plus, at Big Thrill Factory, anyone 11 and older can participate!

 Combining the pleasure of being outdoors with learning and great exercise.
 What could be better?

 Not a whole lot.
-You would be surprised by the amount of outdoor yoga, dance and cardio classes that allow kids to participate.
+You would be surprised by the amount of outdoor yoga, dance and cardio classes that allow people of all ages to participate.

 Be sure to bring balls, frisbees, and your running shoes!